getcleaver/docs/4 Sites/Creating Sites/Adding Laravel app.md

 6. **SECURE WITH LET'S ENCRYPT**: Check this field if you want to install and configure SSL certificates (from Let's Encrypt) for this site.
 We highly recommend you to check this option; after all it's free!
 If you decide to check this field and install SSL certificates, you must provide a valid email address.
 > **⚠️ Warning**: If you have not checked the checkbox in step 5 to let Cleaver configure DNS records for you, make sure you domain is pointed to the nameservers of the selected cloud provider otherwise this setup will fail.
-> **🗒 Note**: In case you decided not to secure your site with free SSL certificates at this time, you can always [install SSL certificates and secure your site later](/ssl-certificates.md).
+> **🗒 Note**: In case you decided not to secure your site with free SSL certificates at this time, you can always [install SSL certificates and secure your site later][ssl-certificates-later].

 7. Double check that all the values are what you wanted and then click **Add** button.